-cytomegalovirus, CMV,
+- cytomegalovirus, CMV,

+- HELICOBACTER PYLORI,

-- Helicobacter pylori, - Lyme disease,
+- Lyme disease,

 - malaria,

 - respiratory syncytial virus, RSV, and

 - varicella zoster virus, VZV.

 Vical is collaborating with Aventis Pasteur and the U.S. Naval Medical Research Center, or NMRC, to develop a DNA vaccine against malaria.
-Results from a Phase I clinical trial with approximately twenty volunteers indicated that subjects immunized with a potential malaria DNA vaccine developed dose-related killer T-cell immune responses.
-As a result of these data, further clinical development is planned.
+In August 2000, we initiated a Phase II clinical trial to test the safety and efficacy of a naked DNA vaccine to prevent infection by the malaria parasite.